-- After meeting with the parent/student, the designee will share his/her decision with the parent/student within two business days.
+- After meeting with the parent/student, the designee will share their decision with the parent/student within two business days.

-- If parent/student wishes to appeal the decision, s/he proceeds to Step 2.
+- If parent/student wishes to appeal the decision, they proceeds to Step 2.

 Step 2: Appeal to the WIAA District Eligibility Committee within three (3) school business days of receipt of the Superintendent/designee’s decision, per Sec.
 19.3.1 of the WIAA Handbook.

 Schools of choice do not need to make special program or structural accommodations for students who are accepted from outside the attendance area.
 The Special Education Department will determine where appropriate services are provided for students with an Individual Education Plan (IEP).

 Parents are responsible for transportation and supervision to and from a school of choice.
 However, the District may provide transportation on a space available basis from an existing bus route to a school of choice.

 All District transfers will be handled and approved through the District central office, in collaboration with the building principal.